philiplb/CRUDlex/docs/html/0.9.10/_sources/api/EntityValidator.txt

         :param $field: the field to validate
         :type $numberType: string
         :param $numberType: the type, might be 'int' or 'float'
+        :type $expectedType: string
+        :param $expectedType: the expected CRUDlex type, might be 'integer' or 'float'
         :param $fieldErrors:
         :param $valid: